IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency

 \section{Problem Formulation}

 We now present the details of the optimizer discussed in Section \ref{sec:system-design}.
-Problem formulation requires a robust definition of inference pipeline accuracy and offline latency profiles of the model variants.
-Subsections \ref{sec:problem-formulation:accuracy} and \ref{sec:problem-formulation:profiler} discuss details of the inference pipeline accuracy definition and profiling methodology, respectively.
+Problem formulation requires a robust definition of the accuracy of the inference pipeline and offline latency profiles of the model variants.
+Sections \ref{subsec:problem-formulation:accuracy} and \ref{subsec:problem-formulation:profiler} discuss details of the inference pipeline accuracy definition and profiling methodology, respectively.